bbasil2012/SSLAC-ESP32/README.md

 4. Downloading third-party management interfaces, for this published rest-api on the controller.

-5. Download firmware updates "by air".
+5. Download firmware and user interface updates "by air".